superdev3/MiniProjects/README.md

 ## Spelling Checker

 **How to use:**
 > First you have to open a terminal and run `pip install rich` and `pip install english_words`.
 Now you can run the Spelling Checker file and it will open a terminal window.
+After it has been run, it will ask you for a sentence to check.
+Press enter and it will show you in Green all the correct words and in red all the incorrect words.
+To end the program you can press the little `x` in the top right of the window, or you can press `ALT + F4`.

 **How does it work?**